jasonbisson/terraform-google-vertex-workbench/README.md

 ### Service Account

-A service account with the following roles must be used to provision the resources of this module:
+The Terraform service account with the following roles must be used to provision the resources of this module:

 - Storage Admin: `roles/storage.admin`

-The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.
+- IAM Admin: ``
+- Compute Admin: ``
+- Vertex Admin:

 ### APIs

 A project with the following APIs enabled must be used to host the resources of this module:

-- Google Cloud Storage JSON API: `storage-api.googleapis.com`

-The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.
+iam.googleapis.com
+compute.googleapis.com
+dns.googleapis.com
+notebooks.googleapis.com
+containerregistry.googleapis.com
+storage.googleapis.com

 ## Contributing